soerr/UnturnedDocumentation/Config.json/browser.md

 title: Browser
 authors: MCrow
 published: true
+description: Learn how to configure the in-game browser settings for your Unturned server.
 ---

 The `Browser` section in the `Config.json` file is used to configure the in-game browser settings for your Unturned server.
 This section allows you to customize the appearance including the icon, thumbnail, descriptions, monetization settings and more.